mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 A jump has been measured using the three following methods.

 1. Use a tape measure and level to find the surface distance and angle at defined points along the jump.
-Then, input the values into the J. A. McNeil Excel Jump Tool.
+Then, convert the values to planar Cartesian coordinate system that lies on the jumps cross section.
 #.
 Mount a high precision differential GPS to a snowboard and slowly walk the snowboard
    along the jump.
 #.
 Mount a differential GPS on a helmet and have a skier ski along the jump as slowly as